Skip to main content

 Subsection Summing Arithmetic Sequences: Reverse and Add

 Let’s find the sum of the first \(n\) positive integers carefully.
-Call that sum \(T_n\) and write it down twice, once in the usual order and once in reverse order.
+Call that sum \(T_n\text{,}\) and write it down twice, once in the usual order and once in reverse order.

 \begin{equation*} \begin{array}{lccccccccc} & T_n & = & 1 & + & 2 &+ & 3 & + \cdots + & n \\ + & T_n & =& n & + &(n-1)& + & (n-2)& + \cdots + &1 \\\hline & 2T_n & =& n+1 & + & n+1 & + & n+1 &+ \cdots + & n+1 \end{array} \end{equation*}

 We then added the two equations together.
-The left-hand side is \(2T_n\text{.}\) On the right-hand side, something great happens: all the terms of the sum are the same!
+The left-hand side is \(2T_n\text{.}\) On the right-hand side, something great happens: All the terms of the sum are the same!
 So instead of adding up a bunch of different numbers, we now just add a bunch of the same number.
 That’s a task that multiplication lives for!
 There are \(n\) terms in the sum, so we get,

 \begin{equation*} 2T_n = n(n+1)\text{.} \end{equation*}